mgienow/100DOC/log.md

 **Today's progress** Inching ever forward in watchand code.
 Learned different JS methods for reaching into the DOM and manipulating markup: createElement(); document.querySelector(); .appendChild() for adding elements to a parent element; .innerHTML to grab whatever HTML resides inside the target element.

 link to the work: http://plnkr.co/edit/rwsOrzJ6T9l1Ck24CJ3U?p=info

+##Day 64 3/11/2017##
+**Today's progress** Another inch or two in watch and code.
+I'm taking this very, very slowly and going over the code multiple times because (a) this is new material for me and (b) because i know very soon i will be using it to build my own app from scratch.
+So today I learned about putting text into the DOM via JS instead of by altering the markup.
+Really cool stuff.